By Michelle Reese

 Getting outside is always a great way to entertain both the young and old.
 And as long as you dress appropriately, there's no reason that the fun has to end just because the temperatures have dropped.
 If you're tired of your usual parks and playgrounds (see a list of great ones HERE), try visiting someplace new.
 If you usually go by foot, try biking this time.
-(HERE‘s an article about that.)
-Print out a scavenger hunt before leaving, or take along a picnic.
+(Check out this article HERE. ) Print out a scavenger hunt before leaving, or take along a picnic.
 (Thermoses of hot chocolate or soup could work for this!)
 There are plenty of ways to switch things up for a fun day out of the house.

 Suggested Spots: If you're looking for more of an outdoor attraction, there are some incredible options for that, too.
 Bowman's Hill Wildflower Preserve in New Hope is open year-round.
 Current hours are Tuesday through Sunday from 10 a.m. to 4 p.m.
 Tickets are required.
-Longwood Gardens in Chester County is almost completely open, including the Conservatory, Treehouses, and more.
-And Grounds for Sculpture in Hamilton, New Jersey is a museum, sculpture garden and arboretum all in one.
-In Philadelphia, Winter in Franklin Square has been extended through the end of February, so you can enjoy a round of mini golf, some food from Square Burger and see the lights.
+Longwood Gardens in Chester County includes the Conservatory, Treehouses, and more.
+And Grounds for Sculpture in Hamilton, New Jersey is a museum, sculpture garden, and arboretum all in one.
+In Philadelphia, Winter in Franklin Square has been extended through the end of February, so you can enjoy a round of mini golf, some food from Square Burger, and see the lights.
 And the ice rink and the Wintergarden will remain open at City Hall's Dilworth Park through February 28.